mohammedinoue/WcfCertificateSecurityExamples/TwoWayAuthentication/README.md

         </identity>
     </endpoint>

-The endpoint contains an element called '< identity >', for the service certificate it is required that the dns value defined by < identity > matches the Subject Name (sometimes referred to as the Common Name) of the service certificate
+The endpoint contains an element called <identity>, for the service certificate it is required that the dns value defined by <identity> matches the Subject Name (sometimes referred to as the Common Name) of the service certificate

 -----

-##Client App.Config
+## Client App.Config

-### < endpointBehavior >
+### <endpointBehavior>

 The important part of the client config is configuring the endpoint behavior to the service correctly.
 This is where we will define the client certificate's information and how to authenticate the service certificate.